shanemileham/shanemileham.github.io/_kb/personal-development/reflection.md

   - What were you most proud of having accomplished?
   - New philosophies?
 Principles?
   - What made you most happy?
+  - If your 95 year old self is looking back on you at this age, what do they see?

 ## Finding Clarity and Direction